BOAMAH-99/UK-train-station-analysis/README.md

-# UK-train-station-analysis
-A Power BI dashboard analyzing UK train delays, cancellations, and refund trends.

-# UK Train Dashboard
+# UK Train Station Analysis

 This project explores and analyzes a UK train travel ticketing and travelling focusing on delays, cancellations, and refund request behaviour.
 The dashboard was built in **Power BI**, and insights were derived from a 31,000-row dataset